 Update (March 8, 2020): Hong Kong shop WatchOutz revealed an official catalog photo of the GWF-A1000BRT-1AJR.
-The watch measures 56.7 x 53.3 x 19.7 millimeters and weighs 119 grams, with list price of 126,500 JPY.
-(As this model is a limited edition, the other models may have a lower price.)
-It appears to have a a similar size as the Frogman GWF-D1000 (59.2 x 53.3 x 18.0 mm) but is 22 grams lighter.
+The watch measures 56.7 x 53.3 x 19.7 millimeters and weighs 119 grams, with list price of 126,500 JPY tax included.
+(As this model is a limited edition, the other models will probably have a lower price.)
+It appears to have a similar size as the Frogman GWF-D1000 (59.2 x 53.3 x 18.0 mm) but is 22 grams lighter.
 The photo confirms that the watch has Bluetooth, ISO 200M water resistance, Tough Solar, Multi-Band 6 radio timekeeping, magnetic resistance, sapphire crystal, resin band, and module 5623.
 According to the catalog, the GWF-A1000BRT-1AJR is coming in July 2020.

 Update (March 7, 2020): Thanks to Japanese fan blog Great G-Shock World for finding this video from India TV that reveals more of the GWF-A1000 promotional material from the Casio exhibition.
 Near the end of the video, the watch is seen on a display monitor, along with the Bluetooth smartphone link feature.
 This watch could be the GWF-A1000-1A2 with a blue resin band.
 There are also reports of a GWF-A1000-1A with a black band band and a GWF-A1000-1A4 with a red band.

 GWF-A1000 Bluetooth feature shown in video: